tezos/tezos/docs/introduction/howtouse.rst

   (see :ref:`signer`);

-Note that Alphanet and Zeronet only support the last version of the protocol which is always called `alpha` while Betanet must also support all past protocols.
+Note that Alphanet and Zeronet only support the last version of the protocol which is always called `alpha` while Mainnet must also support all past protocols.
-For this reason the name of the 3 daemons in Betanet contains the incremental number and the partial hash of the protocol they are bound to, such as ``tezos-{baker,endorser,accuser}-002-PsYLVpVv``.
+For this reason the name of the 3 daemons in Mainnet contains the incremental number and the partial hash of the protocol they are bound to, such as ``tezos-{baker,endorser,accuser}-004-Pt24m4xi``.

 Read The Friendly Manual